Plasma cell dyscrasias: Light chain MGUS

 Individuals diagnosed with light chain MGUS typically do not express detectable levels of an IgG, IgA, IgD, IgE, or IgM intact myeloma protein in their blood.
 Rather, they overexpress a monoclonal, aberrant free κ (i.e. kappa) or λ (i.e., lambda) immunoglobulin light chain.
 For diagnosis, the κ and λ free light chains are quantified by immunological methods and the ratio of κ to λ light chains is used to detect unbalanced light chain synthesis that is indicative of a monoclonal light chain plasma cell dyscrasia.
 Light chain MGUS is defined as a disorder in which a serum κ to λ free light chain ratio falls outside the normal range of 0.26–1.65 (mean =0.9) provided that it is not associated with: a) any of the CRAB criteria, b) a bone marrow plasma cell count of 10 or a higher percentage of nucleated cells, c) evidence of amyloid deposition (see Light chain deposition disease), and d) an accumulation of 0.5 or more grams of the monoclonal light chain in the urine over a 24-hour period.
 As so defined, light chain MGUS comprises ~19% of all MGUS cases, occurs in ~0.8% of the general population, and progresses to light chain multiple myeloma at the very slow rate of 0.3 cases per 100 years.

 Some early studies have reported that a very rapid rate of progression occurs in light chain MGUS patients who have free light chain κ/λ or λ/κ ratios equal to or greater than 100 (i.e. and κ/λ ratio outside of 0.02 to 100).
 About 80% of individuals bearing these light chain ratios were found to progress to light chain multiple myeloma within 2 years.
 In consequence, these individuals were recommended for being diagnosed and treated as having light chain multiple myeloma.
 However, two more recent studies reported a 2-year progression rate for these patients of 64% and 30%.
-It is therefore suggested that the diagnosis of light chain multiple myeloma based solely on a free κ/λ light chain ratio of 0.02 to 100 may be premature.
+It is therefore suggested that the diagnosis of light chain multiple myeloma based solely on a free κ/λ light chain ratio outside of 0.02 to 100 may be premature.